On Waseda University’s 30th anniversary in October 1913, President Shigenobu Okuma proclaimed its newly adopted Mission Statement.

 Holding the fostering of good citizens as a central principle, Waseda University pledges to cultivate people of character who can respect individuality, develop themselves and their families, benefit the nation and society, and be active in the world at large.

 In the historical context, academic enterprises had to be useful for construction of the modern nation-state of Japan which was underway at that time.
-So the founding principle of Practical Utilization of Knowledge focuses not on shallow pragmatism but the spirit of progressivism.
+So the founding principle of Practical Application of Scholarship focuses not on shallow pragmatism but the spirit of progressivism.

-The University was established with a focus on educating the common people, and cultivating Good Citizenship is one of the three founding principles.
-In today’s context of globalization it also means Good Global Citizenship.
+The University was established with a focus on educating the common people, and Fostering of Good Citizens is one of the three founding principles.
+In today’s context of globalization, it also means Good Global Citizenship.
 The founding principles and the Waseda Spirit which has grown from them are our legacy and the culture which we embrace.